Radhika Pandit: Established actress and stardom (2012–2016)

 In her only release of 2015, the romance-thriller Endendigu, Pandit, paired opposite Ajay Rao for the third time, played the role of his wife with schizophrenic tendencies who foresees his death among other dreams.
 The film received mixed reviews, with her performance receiving praise.
 In the comedy Zoom, her first release of 2016, she played Nayana, an employee with an advertising agency who believes in doing her work with integrity and ethics.
 After an initial run-in, she falls for an employee of the rival agency.
 The film received mixed reviews from critics; Archana Nathan of The Hindu felt the film "was filled with crass double entendre jokes", and wrote that Pandit "can barely do much in the role she has been given."
 She was cast opposite Puneeth Rajkumar in Doddmane Hudga, a film centered around his character set in Hubli.
 Of Pandit's role, A. Sharadhaa of The New Indian Express wrote that she "adds measured amounts of ludic spirit and her double shaded character is carried out with much flair.
 She making unintentional mistakes in speaking the local language is entertaining."
 Later that year, she played Ananya in Santhu Straight Forward, pursuing a degree in architecture and compelled to commit to marry her cousin following a family tragedy.
 S. Viswanath of Deccan Herald felt that the film was "the film is watchable" only "due to the magnetic presence of Radhika Pandit" and added that "she lets her expressive eyes and silence eloquently speak about her distraught state."
-Thus with various role, she is counted among the most popular Kannada actress of all time and has won many accloades for her starring roles.
+Thus with various role, she is counted among the most popular Kannada actress of all time and has won many accolades for her starring roles.

-Break from acting (2017-Present)
+Later work and hiatus (2017-2019)

 After her marriage with actor Yash, she took a break from acting to focus on her personal life.
-Radhika only appeared in the 2019 film Aadi Lakshmi Puraana, for which she received critical acclaim.
+Pandit's only appearance was in the 2019 film Aadi Lakshmi Puraana.
+A. Sharadhaa from The New Indian Express noted, "Radhika Pandit, plays a role completely different for her, but she does it with ease."